AloysiusHo/AloysiusHo.github.io/_projects/demo-project/index.md

 ## Demonstration
 This video showcases the LIMO robot navigating from the starting point to the center of our arena.
+If you would like to explore the source code for this project, you can visit our GitHub repository:
 {% include youtube-video.html id="QSk72anIw7c" autoplay = "true" width= "900px" %}

 <br>